N4th4/NuxSMS/README.md

 NuxSMS
 =======

-NuxStats that warn people when they don't speak well
+NuxSMS is a plugin that warn people when they don't speak well

 Installation
 ------------